 After a nephrectomy or partial nephrectomy, you may have normal kidney function.
-To preserve normal kidney function, your doctor may recommend that you eat a healthy diet, keep active by taking part in daily exercise and attend regular checkups to monitor the health of your remaining kidney.
+To preserve normal kidney function, your doctor may recommend that you eat a healthy diet, stay hydrated by drinking water, keep active by taking part in daily exercise and attend regular check-ups to monitor the health of your remaining kidney.